How to build your critical thinking skills in 7 steps (with examples)

 • Are there any other viewpoints I should consider?

-Determine the best solution for your team
+Step 5: Determine the most logical solution for your team

 You now have all of the information you need to design the best pricing page.
 Depending on the complexity of the design, you may want to design a few options to present to a small group of customers or A/B test on the live website.

-Present your solution to stakeholders
+Step 6: Communicate your solution to stakeholders

-Critical thinking can help you in every element of your life, but in the workplace, you must also involve key project stakeholders.
+Critical thinking skills can help you in every element of your life, but in the workplace, you must also involve key project stakeholders.
 Stakeholders help you determine next steps, like whether you’ll A/B test the page first.
 Depending on the complexity of the issue, consider hosting a meeting or sharing a status report to get everyone on the same page.

 No process is complete without evaluating the results.
 Once the new page has been live for some time, evaluate whether it did better than the previous page.
 What worked?
 What didn’t?
 This also helps you make better critical decisions later on.